trayio/falafel/README.md

 A Node.js framework for making it crazy easy to build connectors.
 Built on top of the [threadneedle](https://github.com/trayio/threadneedle) allowing for a declarative operation based approach.

-Falafel uses JavaScript-based schemas as a superset of connectors.json, but unlike connectors.json, the schema has a direct impact on the running of operations.
+Falafel uses JavaScript-based schemas as a superset of connectors.json, but unlike connectors.json, the schema also has a direct impact on the running of operations.
 For example, the use of `required` makes a field required in connectors.json as well as on the operational level.

-Table of contents:
+**Table of contents:**

 * [Getting started](#getting-started)
 * [Project structuring](#project-structuring)